 Cyrene Quiamco (’12) Cyrene has a B.A. in graphic design.
 She is a Snapchat content producer and Forbes described her as a social media strategist, artist, and content influencer.
 Formerly a designer with Verizon Wireless in Little Rock, Cyrene saw opportunity with Snapchat as a platform and has now been named one of the 50 Most Fascinating People by Cosmopolitan Magazine, one of the 10 best Snapchats by New York Magazine, and featured by Forbes.
 She has just published her first book, 11 Seconds.
 Cyrene, who still lives in Little Rock, has been a strong supporter of the arts, donating art for auctions to benefit Youth Home, Habitat for Humanity, and Harmony Health Clinic.

 Anne Russ (’93)

 Anne Russ (’93) Anne received her Master of Divinity from Andover Newton Theological Seminary in Boston in 2002.
-She is the senior pastor of First Presbyterian Church in North Little Rock.
+She runs the Doubting Believer blog and is the former senior pastor of First Presbyterian Church in North Little Rock.
 Anne is president and founding board member of the Ferncliff Presbyterian Camp Governing Board and one of the founders of The People Tree in Little Rock.
 She writes a weekly column on religion for The North Little Rock Times, The Jacksonville Patriot, The Sherwood Voice, and The Maumelle Monitor.
 She has also written two books on helping children cope with loss.